How to Build a Driver Retention Program That's Rock Solid

 7. Invest in High-Quality Equipment

 Where possible, invest in high-quality equipment.
-Truck drivers take pride in what they drive, so if they’re the only one on the road driving around in an old truck or dealing with old equipment, it will reflect badly on your company.
+Truck drivers take pride in what they drive, so if they’re the only ones on the road driving around in an old truck or dealing with old equipment, it will reflect badly on your company.
 Keeping things well maintained is another part of this, which we already touched on in the health and safety point above.

 The number one driver retention strategy is to speak to and listen to your drivers and be open to their honest opinions.
 If your retention rates are low, this can be a painful process, but it will pay dividends in the long run.
-Remember, if your drivers are happy, feel valued, and love working for you, they’re not only not going to want to leave, but they’ll attract other truck drivers who also want to work for a company like yours.
-With time and effort, you can become one of the sought-after trucking companies with low turnover rates everyone in the area wants to work for.